Introduction

 Bonus: Advanced Command-Line Usage

-If you wanted to execute the command non-interactively, simply pipe it to the cctrl
+If you wanted to execute the command non-interactively, simply pipe it to the cctrl command like this:

 shell> echo 'service db9-demo.continuent.com/mysql stop' | cctrl -expert